mike-hearn/useapassphrase/passphrase_advocate.md

 ### 2. Use a strong <u>master password</u> for your password manager.

-This is the perfect opportunity for a passphrase.
+This is when a passphrase would be especially useful.

 ### 3. Use a different passphrase for every site.